 The presence of Type 2 PH field for SpCell of the other MAC entity is configured by phr-Type2OtherCell with value true.

-A single octet bitmap is used for indicating the presence of PH per Serving Cell when the highest ServCellIndex of Serving Cell with configured uplink is less than 8, otherwise four octets are used.
+A single octet Ci bitmap is used for indicating the presence of PH per Serving Cell when the highest ServCellIndex of Serving Cell with configured uplink is less than 8, otherwise four octets are used.

-Another single octet bitmap is used for indicating the presence of associated PCMAX,f,c fields for assumed PUSCH per Serving Cell when the highest ServCellIndex of Serving Cell with configured uplink is less than 8, otherwise four octets are used.

-The MAC entity determines whether PH value for an activated Serving Cell is based on real transmission or a reference format by considering the configured grant(s) and downlink control information which has been received until and including the PDCCH occasion in which the first UL grant for a new transmission that can accommodate the MAC CE for PHR as a result of LCP as defined in clause 5.4.3.1 is received since a PHR has been triggered if the PHR MAC CE is reported on an uplink grant received on the PDCCH or until the first uplink symbol of PUSCH transmission minus PUSCH preparation time as defined in clause 7.7 of TS 38.213 [6] if the PHR MAC CE is reported on a configured grant.
+A single octet Ek bitmap is included if the total number of Serving Cells (i.e. Serving cells for which Ci field set to 1 and PCell) is greater than 0 and less than 9; a two octets Ek bitmap is included if the total number of Serving Cells (i.e. Serving cells for which Ci field set to 1 and PCell) is greater than 8 and less than 17; a three octets Ek bitmap is included if the total number of Serving Cells for which Ci field is set to 1 is greater than 16 and less than 25; a four octets Ek bitmap is included if the total number of Serving Cells (i.e. Serving cells for which Ci field set to 1 and PCell) is greater than 24; Ek bitmap is not included if the total number of Serving Cells (i.e. Serving cells for which Ci field is set to 1 and PCell) is zero.The MAC entity determines whether PH value for an activated Serving Cell is based on real transmission or a reference format by considering the configured grant(s) and downlink control information which has been received until and including the PDCCH occasion in which the first UL grant for a new transmission that can accommodate the MAC CE for PHR as a result of LCP as defined in clause 5.4.3.1 is received since a PHR has been triggered if the PHR MAC CE is reported on an uplink grant received on the PDCCH or until the first uplink symbol of PUSCH transmission minus PUSCH preparation time as defined in clause 7.7 of TS 38.213 [6] if the PHR MAC CE is reported on a configured grant.

 For a band combination in which the UE does not support dynamic power sharing, the UE may omit the octets containing Power Headroom field and PCMAX,f,c field for Serving Cells in the other MAC entity except for the PCell in the other MAC entity and the reported values of Power Headroom and PCMAX,f,c for the PCell are up to UE implementation.